NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/windows.md

 ```
 http://localhost:8080/#/?username=user&password=password
 ```
-or open a VNC Client and connect to port 5901 (for this -p 5901:5901 has to be added to the docker call)

 {{< alert title="Note" >}}
 We do not recommend the use of the Firefox browser for accessing Neurodesktop, as this may lead to performance issues.